DonaldKellett/Osiv/API.md

 On `401 Unauthorized`, a JSON object should be returned with the following fields:

-- `"reason"`: A short human-readable description of what user-invoked action caused the account creation to fail, e.g. `"Master password was not as expected."`
+- `"message"`: A short human-readable description of what user-invoked action caused the account creation to fail, e.g. `"Master password was not as expected."`

 ### `POST /delete`